piru72/AUST_BUDDY/readme.md

 > > ## 1.2.2 Benefits and Beneficiaries<br>
 > >
 > > Users are the main beneficiaries of this system.
 But all the people related to our Project area are also beneficiaries.
 Benefits are given below<br><br>

+Implemented Features:

+•	Onboarding pages
+When the users will log in for the first time they will get the onboarding pages to get an idea about the app and its features.

+•	Sign In and Sign up
+Users can register an ID in this application.
+At first, they need to register using their valid institutional mail and they need to verify their email to register, and later they need to sign in using those credentials.

+•	Announcement
+Users can make announcement about different things in feature called Plaza.
+There are some category’s and topic to select what about the announcement is.
+There are also contact feature added so that anyone can contact the announcer.
+User can search here for university seminars, club recruitment, workshop, find roommates, academic product sale, seeking for blood etc.

+•	Useful Webviews.
+There are several web views on the homepage which a student might need in their regular life.
+They can use those features from the app.
+Added webviews are -
+1. IUMS – Students can do their educational-related work from here.
+2. Calender- academic calender for every semester can be found here.
+3. Notice Board – Students can check the latest notice from AUST.

+•	CGPA calculator.
+Student can calculate their CGPA by only entering their result on individual courses.
+Also, they can choose their semester which will reset the interface and bring their semester courses credits.

+•	Teacher Information
+Students can find techers information in this app.
+Teachers information are sorted in department wise.
+Teachers mail, contact number and image are added here.
+Students can also call teacher from the app.

+There is another feature called favourite, where students can bookmark their favourite teachers.
+So that they find them easily.

+•	 Check bus schedule
+Students can have all the information about university buses as bus names, routes, time schedule.

+•	Bookmark Option
+Students can bookmark their favourite websites, links in this feature.
+So that they can find them easily.

+•	Resource links
+Student can find their desired course resources from here.
+Course resources are mainly google drive links which contains lecture videos, notes, books, and previous semester questions.
+Resources are sorted in semester wise.

+•	Quiz Listing in Group
+Students can open groups here for their section and admin can schedule their quiz and quiz syllabus.
+Other students can join the same group through group id.
+They can also delete that quiz.
+The data are stored in the real-time database.
+A pop-up window will arise and take the inputs and save them into the real-time database.

+•	Profile
+Students can see their information in My Profile option.
+Students can change their password in settings.
+Students can invite their friend to use this app via email.
+Multiple people can be invited at the same time by giving their emails separated by a comma.
+Also user can logout from the app.

+•	Request
+Students can request for course, teacher and feature from the admins.
+The admin then can update the materials via google drive or via firebase.
+Students also can report bug in this option.

+•	Database
+Firebase's real-time database has been used to store data and an authentication feature is used to authenticate users.
+Also firebases email sending feature has been used to verify emails.
+All the references.

+•	Others
+This app also have dark mode to make it more user friendly.

 # HOW TO DOWNLOAD ?